seamplex/feenox/README.markdown

   BC right q=sigma*e*(Tinf^4-T(x,y,z)^4)
   ```

-- access shape functions and its derivatives evaluated at gauss points
+- access shape functions and its derivatives evaluated eitehr at Gauss
-  or at arbitrary locations for computing elementary contributions to
+  points or at arbitrary locations for computing elementary
+  contributions to

   - stiffness matrix
   - mass matrix